wistia/wistia-open-docs/_posts/integrations.md

 Posting a video on an Expression Engine page can be accomplished using any embed code, or through oEmbed links through a special plug-in lovingly designed by user [Antenna](http://devot-ee.com/add-ons/antenna).

 [See this guide]({{ '/expression-engine' | post_url }}) to embedding Wistia video in your Expression Engine template.

-## Joomla

-{% post_image hashed_id: 'cba39e8bef81a259f909e0b67919fe97d7e417a5', width: 200, class: 'integration_logo' %}

-The best way to embed in Joomla is to use the TinyMCE editor advanced settings to prevent deletion of iframes.

-In the 'Plugin Parameters' area of your Joomla account, enter the 'Media Support' section, and then select "yes" for 'Allow iframes'.
-This will enable iframe support for your Joomla editor.

-Copy-and-paste the Wistia iframe embed code for the video you'd like to add to a Joomla page into the Joomla editor.

-For more info, and a guide to using API/SEO embed codes, see the [Joomla doc page]({{ '/joomla' | post_url }})

 ## Squarespace